|Assessment Type||Assessment length / details||Proportion|

 On successful completion of this module students should be able to:

-4. Produce organized, coherently structured and critically engaged written and presentational work.
+Produce organized, coherently structured and critically engaged written work.

 This module provides an encounter with a range of Shakespeare’s plays, covering genre and chronology in terms of Shakespeare’s output.
 The module offers a focused consideration of the performance of Shakespeare’s plays, with a particular emphasis on how contemporary productions of Shakespeare’s works reveal and create new meanings and interpretations.
 The module entails a detailed study of the ways in which different directors and companies have interpreted Shakespeare’s play texts for performance – including intercultural interpretations and feminist approaches.
-More historic productions and interpretations will considered where appropriate.
-Where possible, live viewings of Shakespeare productions will be included, and a strong emphasis is placed on screening filmed documentation of Shakespeare productions, researching past productions, retrieving and considering reviews and thinking about potential ways of transposing a Shakespeare play text to the stage.
+Where possible, live viewings of Shakespeare productions will be included, and a strong emphasis is placed on screening filmed documentation of Shakespeare productions, researching past productions, retrieving and considering reviews and thinking about potential ways of staging a Shakespeare play.

 |Skills Type||Skills details|